Who Is Kyle MacLachlan?

 'Portlandia' and the Return of 'Twin Peaks'

-In fall of 2014, it was announced that Twin Peaks would be returning to TV, with Showtime producing a nine-part miniseries slated to air in 2017.
-MacLachlan, along with some original cast members, will return.
-Lynch was slated to direct as well, though in spring of 2015 he pulled out of the show due to ongoing disputes over pay.
+In fall of 2014, it was announced that Twin Peaks would be returning to TV, with Showtime producing a nine-part miniseries which aired in May 2017.
+MacLachlan and other original cast members returned, as well as Lynch, who reprised his duties as director.

 During the ‘90s, MacLachlan was engaged to supermodel Linda Evangelista, though the two never wed.
 He and Desiree Gruber, who would go on to work as an executive producer for Heidi Klum's Project Runway, married in 2002.
 The couple has a son, Callum.
 MacLachlan is also a golf lover and vino aficionado who has his own Washington-based winery named Pursued by Bear.